cosmos/sdk-tutorials/academy/my-own-chain/game-winner.md

 }
 ```

-Now, a bit more elaborate, with further checks when handling a play in the handler:
+With further checks when handling a play in the handler:

 1. Check that the game has not finished yet: